songkane/cloud_doc/api-trunking.md

 In this case, client is able to fully support traditional `pagination` ,  since both `continue` and `remainingItemCount`returned by LIST API:
 1. `pageSize` = `limit`
-2. `totalSize`= `limt` + `remainingItemCount`in first request.
-Client can calculate the page range by `totalSize/limt`as well,  this allow client show a list of page number for end user jump to
+2. `totalSize`= `limt` + `remainingItemCount`in first LIST request.
+Client can calculate available page range by `totalSize/limt`as well,  this allow client show a list of page number for end user jump to directly
-3. `pageNum` is the `continue`token, but it is little difference from traditional `pageNum`,  traditional records in `pageNum`is in range `[pageNum*pageSize, pageNum*pageSize+pageSize]` , but for API chunking, whatever client jump to which `pageNum`,  the request just pass `continue`token base on previous result to LIST API,  this ensure the subsequent LIST API call range over full ordered list
+3. `pageNum` is the `continue`token, but it is little difference from traditional `pageNum`,  traditional records in `pageNum`is in range `[pageNum*pageSize, pageNum*pageSize+pageSize]` , but in API chunking, whatever client jump to which `pageNum`,  the request just pass `continue`token base on previous result to LIST API,  this ensure the subsequent LIST API call range over full ordered list

 ![enter image description here](../../../draw.io/blob/master/tke/ap-chunking.png)

 **User  case 2**:  LIST request have `labelSelector` or`fieldSelector` option

 In this case, since no `remainingItemCount` in the result , that means client can't calculate the page range for end user jump to, it is same as Pic 1 but only have 2 pages named  `previous page` and  `next page`

 ###  Combination query

-K8s native support  `labelSelector` or`fieldSelector` in LIST API to  identify or group the resources in Kubernetes  which have same key/value pairs attribute.
-Client  should make decision to use `labelSelector` or`fieldSelector` according to blow principles:
+K8s native support  `labelSelector` or`fieldSelector` in LIST API to identify or group the resources in Kubernetes  that have same key/value pairs attribute.
+Client should make the decision how to use `labelSelector` or`fieldSelector` according to blow principles:

-1.  `fieldSelector` is preferred to use for combination query, but it only works for general attribute such as  metadata.name, client should try it first
+1.  `fieldSelector` is preferred to use at first, but it only works for general attribute such as  metadata.name
 ```
 kubectl get secret -n test --field-selector "metadata.name=mysecret2,type=Opaque" --chunk-size=10 -v=6
 I0818 13:01:57.009465   23477 loader.go:375] Config loaded from file:  /root/.kube/config